deepakbolem/deepakbolem/README.md

 ## NAMASTE 🙏🏽

-## I am Deepak Sri Ram Murthy Bolem, a Business Analyst with expertise in translating business requirements into actionable data solutions.
+## I am Deepak Sri Ram Murthy Bolem

+I am a Business Analyst with expertise in translating business requirements into actionable data solutions.
 My skills encompass the entire data lifecycle, including requirements gathering, market analysis, ETL, database management, and data mining.
 I leverage these skills to drive informed decision-making and achieve business objectives.

 <!--
 **deepakbolem/deepakbolem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.